zgulde/cods/deployment_guide.md

     setup, make sure the name of the war file matches up with what you defined in your `pom.xml`.*

+    Make sure to add and commit the `.build_config` file!

 ## Server + Domain Name

 1. Buy a domain name (we recommend namecheap), and point the DNS nameservers for